The Price Reversal Phenomenon: When Cheaper Reasoning Models Cost More: Cost Auditing Framework

 \section{Cost Auditing Framework}

 This paper studies how accurately API pricing reflects the actual cost.
-To study this, we need a cost auditing framework, which includes (i) the RLM APIs and tasks, and (ii) how to formalize the actual cost.
-Standard generation parameters (e.g., temperature, top-$p$) are explicitly set, while reasoning-specific configurations are set to enable each model's full reasoning capability.
-Detailed parameter settings are provided in Appendix~\ref{sec:appendix:config}.
+To study this, we need a cost auditing framework to include (i) the RM APIs, tasks, and agents, and (ii) how to formalize the cost.

-\paragraph{RLM APIs and tasks.} Our study focuses on 8 widely used RLMs, including GPT-5.2, GPT-5 Mini, Gemini 3.1 Pro, Gemini 3 Flash, Claude Opus 4.6, Claude Haiku 4.5, Kimi K2.5, and MiniMax M2.5.
-We evaluate these models on 9 datasets covering a diverse set of tasks.
-In particular, this includes competition math problems (AIME~\cite{aime2024}), visual reasoning puzzles (ARC-AGI~\cite{chollet2019arc}), science QA (GPQA~\cite{rein2024gpqa}), open-ended chat (ArenaHard~\cite{li2024arenahard}), Humanity's Last Exam (HLE~\cite{phan2025hle}), LiveCodeBench~\cite{jain2024livecodebench}, LiveMathBench~\cite{liu2025your}, MMLUPro~\cite{wang2024mmlupro}, and knowledge-intensive QA (SimpleQA~\cite{wei2024simpleqa}).
-More details about the datasets can be found in Appendix~\ref{sec:appendix:datasets}.
+\paragraph{RM APIs, tasks, and agents.} Our study focuses on 8 widely used RMs, including GPT-5.4, GPT-5.4 Mini, Gemini 3.1 Pro, Gemini 3 Flash, Claude Opus 4.7, Claude Haiku 4.5, Kimi K2.6, and MiniMax M2.7.
+We evaluate these models on 12 datasets covering a diverse set of tasks.
+In particular, this includes competition math problems (AIME~\cite{aime2024}), visual reasoning puzzles (ARC-AGI~\cite{chollet2019arc}), science QA (GPQA~\cite{rein2024gpqa}), open-ended chat (ArenaHard~\cite{li2024arenahard}), Humanity's Last Exam (HLE~\cite{phan2025hle}), LiveCodeBench~\cite{jain2024livecodebench}, LiveMathBench~\cite{liu2025your}, MMLUPro~\cite{wang2024mmlupro}, knowledge-intensive QA (SimpleQA~\cite{wei2024simpleqa}), general agentic tasks (GAIA~\cite{gaia2023}), Cyber-security identifications (Cybench~\cite{cybench2024}), and computer terminal challenges (TerminalBench 2.0~\cite{tb22025}).
+Standard generation parameters (e.g., temperature) are set as recommended by the model providers, while reasoning-specific configurations are set to enable each model's full reasoning capability.
+For the first 9 tasks, we give them directly to the RMs without any additional tools or environment feedback.
+For the last 3 long-horizon tasks, we use the standard ReAct agent or the default agent associated with the official dataset (Terminus 2 by TerminalBench 2.0).
+More details on the experiment setups can be found in Appendix~\ref{app:prp:setup}.

-\paragraph{Formalizing API Pricing and Actual Cost.} The frontier RLMs usually use a pay-as-you-go pricing mechanism.
-In other words, a user pays separately for each query she sends to the RLM.
+\paragraph{Formalizing API Pricing and Actual Cost.} The frontier RMs usually use a pay-as-you-go pricing mechanism.
+In other words, a user pays separately for each query she sends to the RM.
 This pricing mechanism often involves two components for a given model $m$, a price/million output tokens denoted by $p_{o,m}$, and a price/million input tokens denoted by $p_{i,m}$.
 For a given query, the cost is the sum of the two prices weighted by the number of prompt tokens and output tokens.
 More formally, the cost of processing a query $q$ by a model $m$ is